rafalp/django-ember-gettext/README.md

 "interpolate"
 ```

-Finally make browser load Django JS catalog by adding `<script>` element above ember's and your application .js files in your html.
+Finally make browser load Django JS catalog by adding it's `<script>` element above Ember's and your application's .js files in your template.
 Example configuration may look like this:

 ```html
 <script src="/django-i18n.js"></script>